irishryoon/recipes/README.md

 ## Data
 This project uses data from the following sources.
 1. "data/recipe-ingredients-dataset": "Recipe Ingredients Dataset" from <a href="https://www.kaggle.com/kaggle/recipe-ingredients-dataset/">Kaggle</a>
 2. "data/epicurious": "Epicurious - Recipes with Rating and Nutrition" dataset from <a href="https://www.kaggle.com/hugodarwood/epirecipes"> Kaggle </a>

+## Conda environment
+* Please use the conda environment in "recipes.yml"